 Want to skip to the information about your subject?
 Select one of the buttons below:

-University of Cambridge Acceptances Rates - overall
+University of Cambridge Acceptance Rates - overall

 If you don’t already know, a university’s “acceptance rate” is the percentage of applicants who are admitted to study at said university in a given year.
 This is calculated as such: